SurajRRaut/JDBC-Practice/README.md

 This repository includes the following resources:

-- `JDBC-Practice/`: Contains the source code files for the JDBC practice project.
+- `JDBC-Practice/`: Contains the source code files for the JDBC practice project(Easily Access In main Branch)

+-  `src/`: (With pom.xml file) Contains the source code files for the JDBC practice project(in src folder In main2 Branch)

-- `MySQL Database/`: Includes SQL script files for setting up the sample database and necessary tables.
+- `MySQL Database/`: Includes SQL script files for setting up the sample database and necessary tables(in my database)

 - `README.md`: Provides an overview of the project and instructions on getting started.